 - Once done, remove from oven to cool.

 - Use the remaining caramel to spread a thin layer onto the cookies.
 You will want to move quickly through this step so the caramel does not cool.
 Use your hands, and press the coconut mixture onto the caramel.
+And remember you are looking for the perfect ratio of cookie to toppings, so don't overdo it with the caramel and coconut.

 - Let the cookie cool.